EdwardMowle/ReactStarter/readme.md

 npm start
 ```

-You should now be able to access your project on port [localhost:8080](http://localhost:8080).
+You should now be able to access your project on port [http://localhost:8080](http://localhost:8080).

 Start hacking!
-Hint: start by looking at app/components/app.js (you might want to delete the other components).